Modular Heights of Quaternionic Shimura Curves: Height series

 Fix a maximal order $O_{\BB_f}=\prod_{v\nmid\infty} O_{\BB_v}$ of $\BB_f$.
 This gives a maximal open compact subgroup $O_{\BB_f}^\times$ of $\bfcross$.
 Let $U=\prod_v U_v$ be an open compact subgroup of $O_{\BB_f}^\times$ such that $U_v$ is maximal at every $v\in \Sigma_f$.
 Here we briefly recall the integral model $\CX_U$ of $X_U$ over $O_F$.

 For any positive integer $N$, denote by $U(N)=(1+N O_{\BB_f})^\times$ the open compact subgroup of $O_{\BB_f}^\times$.
 Its local component is $U(N)_v=(1+N O_{\BB_v})^\times$.

 By the works of Deligne--Rapoport \cite{DR}, Carayol \cite{Ca}, and Boutot--Zink \cite{BZ}, if $U$ is sufficiently small in the sense that it is contained in $U(N)$ for some $N\geq 3$, there is a canonical integral model $\CX_{U}$ of $X_U$ over $O_{F}$, which is a projective and flat regular scheme over $O_{F}$.
-It is further smooth at every place $v\notin\Sigma_f$ such that $U_v$ is maximal.
+It is further smooth at every place $v\notin\Sigma_f$ such that $U_v$ is maximal, and semistable at every place $v\in\Sigma_f$ (where $U_v$ is maximal by assumption).